OpenTreeMap/otm-legacy/README.md

 This is v1.3 of OpenTreeMap, the in development version.

 #Other Repositories
-OpenTreeMap is also available for iOS.
-The code is available at https://github.com/azavea/OpenTreeMap-iOS <br>
+OpenTreeMap is also available for iOS and Android.

+iOS app code is available at https://github.com/azavea/OpenTreeMap-iOS <br>
-Default graphics and config files for the OpenTreeMap iOS are available at https://github.com/azavea/OpenTreeMap-iOS-skin
+Default graphics and config files for the OpenTreeMap iOS app are available at https://github.com/azavea/OpenTreeMap-iOS-skin

+Android app code is available at https://github.com/azavea/OpenTreeMap-Android <br>
+A default skin is included in the repository, as are "howto.pdf" build instructions.

 #Installation Instructions#
 ###Required programs:###